mateusz-matela/djvu-html5/README.md

 In the Markers view, use a quick fix `The GWT SDK JAR gwt-servlet.jar is missing in the WEB-INF/lib directory`.
 7. Right-click on the project, `Run as` -> `Web Application (GWT Super Dev Mode)`.
 The viewer should now be available here: http://127.0.0.1:8888/Djvu_html5.html
 8. To prepare distribution that can be put on an external web server, right-click on the project, `Google` -> `GWT Compile`.
 Select the project and proceed with the compilation.
 Copy `djvu-html5/war` to the external server.

+Maven project

+The project can be added on Eclipse or IntelliJ.
+To compile from command line, the instructions are:
+1. On Maven
+2. mvn clean install
+3. mvn gwt:run
+4. GWT Development Mode is opened, then we wait to the html is loaded.
+5. When the terminal shows the message "The code server is ready at http://127.0.0.1:9876", the viewer should be available here: http://127.0.0.1:8888/Djvu_html5.html